 If you need or like straws, think reusable

 Reusable straws are not that common but they do exist.
-Nowadays you can find them in glass, stainless steel and bamboo.
+Nowadays you can find them in glass, silicone, stainless steel and bamboo.
 So if you love your straw or for certain reason need to use them these are great alternatives.

 They are light and portable, so you can carry your own straw and seat proudly in any bar/pub or restaurant showing a better option that many people around didn’t even know existed.
 Again, it can even ignite a very interesting conversation!